AOA Board Members

 Susan Clay joined the AOA Board in 2014.
 Susan has a BS in Environmental Zoology from Ohio University.
 She has experience in soil and water conservation, environmental education, environmental regulation and community service.
 Susan retired from Ohio EPA as an Environmental Specialist in Air Pollution Control.
 She lives on a farm in Hocking County with her husband, John Clay, where they raised their children, Shannon and Sean.
 Susan also serves on the South Central Power Foundation Board, District 18 Public Works NRAC Committee and is a member of the Hocking Hills Chapter of OCVN.

 Jeff received a MS in Environmental Biology from The Ohio State University in 1976.
-During his 44-year career, he worked for engineering firms as an aquatic biologist and water resource engineer.
+During his 44-year career, he worked for consulting engineering firms as a biologist and later as civil engineer on water resource projects.
 He was a registered Professional Engineer (PE) in Ohio for 35 years.
 He currently serves AOA as Webmaster and Monitoring Chairman.
 He is frequently out in the field with volunteers monitoring AOA properties and taking photographs.
-He has always been involved in outdoor pursuits including downhill skiing, hiking, gardening, and visiting nature preserves.
-Jeff and his wife Darlene have travelled extensively throughout Europe, Asia, Canada and the Western U.S.
+He has always been involved in outdoor pursuits including skiing, hiking, gardening, and visiting arboretums, national parks and nature preserves.
+Jeff and his wife Darlene have travelled extensively throughout Central America, Europe, Asia, Canada and the Western U.S.

 Greg worked as an engineer for a power generation equipment manufacturing company for 40 years before retiring in 2013.
 He also owned a small business that performed prairie burning and was a burn boss.
 Greg and his wife Dee have two daughters and six grandchildren.
 The entire family has enjoyed participating in AOA events.
 Greg and Dee live on 23 acres in Baltimore, OH and have planted about 20 acres in native warm season grasses and forbs.
 Greg has also been a beekeeper for 14 years.
 In 2022, Greg completed a 500+ mile walk of The Camino in Northern Spain averaging about 15 miles a day.